 Managing Allergy Symptoms with Ocimene:

-Spring is in full swing.
+Spring has arrived.
 Weather is warming up and Mother Nature has all our New Mexican plants in blossom.
 With this change in climate, plants begin to deploy their reproductive tactics.
 This means pollen count is sky rocketing.
 Many of us feel the effects of this process through allergy symptoms.
 Itchy runny noses, sneezing and a congestion are some of the most common symptoms.

 Terpenes Help Provide Relief